Shipping Container Tool Storage

 We can't claim that the container convertion idea was ours as it was requested from one of our customer that happend to be a big construction company.
 They needed a solutoin for their large amount of construction tools.

-So about two weeks ago a local construction company ordered two 20 foot shipping container tool storage units with 6 foot roll up door on each, two louvered vents, two 4 foot ceiling lights, two quad electrical receptacle and a four tier wood shelving.
+The company ordered two 20 foot shipping container that need to be converted into a tool storage units with 6 foot roll up door on each, two louvered vents, two 4 foot ceiling lights, two quad electrical receptacle and a four tier wood shelving.

-The one thing that caught my attention in the order was the 4 tier wood shelving that have to be in a ( J ) shape wrapped inside the shipping container.
+The one thing that caught our attention was the 4 tier wood shelving that have to be in a ( J ) shape wrapped inside the shipping container.

-I start thinking why wood shelving?
+We start thinking why wood shelving?
 Why not steel shelving? the shipping container is built from steel except the floor of course.
-It will be a lot easier to at lease build the framing from steel.
+It will be a much easier to at lease build the framing from steel.
 But at the end it's what the customer wanted and that's what the customer gets.

 We started with the roll up doors as they are easy to install "We install hundreds of them".
-And we want them done and out of our way.
+We want them done and out of our way.
 Since we are using the same tools and materials we did both doors one after the other.

 Next came the electrical part.
 The ceiling lights were the easy part as they are completely out of the way of the shelving.
 But one of the quad receptacles has to be centered on the side wall and in between the second and the third shelving tier.
 So the electrical plumbing had to be well thought of before start weld tacking the junction boxes in place.

 We start with the junction box that feeds the ceiling lights which was mounted at the top center of the front wall.
 The rest was a smooth sailing.

 This was suppose to be the easiest part of the whole modification.
 It's 2X4 studs and some plywood how hard it could be.
 Right!.